jweissman/orsino/playtesting.md

 - [x] Template overlay for dungeon types (could express '30% undead' outside of deem template...)
 - [x] Why is save vs Bleed a will check?
 Seems weird? -- added save vs bleed (though it could just be fort check)
 - [x] Why is a wolf casting earthquake??? (presumably it was 'Giant' wolf but maybe just give a 'stomp' AoE ability?) -- think this should be resolved by having adjusted ability lists
+- [x] Preprocess equipment at combat start so _ring of true seeing_ can be implemented -- done I think!

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]